sbdchd/.dotfiles/README.md

 - [ ] Add script to install/update dotfiles
 - [ ] Add script to system link dotfiles
-- [ ] Make dotfiles linux friendly
-- [ ] Make tmux not start on a remote machine if tmux is running locally - possible?
+- [ ] Adjust tmux activation in .bashrc so that only with a full terminal session is tmux enabled.
+This would prevent tmux attempting to activate when sending just a command over ssh